lmd-code/lmdpages/README.md

 # LMD Pages

-Quick, easy and basic website starter.
+For rapid and simple website builds.

 - ✔️ Server requires PHP (ver. >= 7.4) with .htaccess enabled.
 - ✔️ Must have FTP access to server.